KimJoon93/JavaStudy/README.md

   3. JDK\
   Java Development Kit : JRE + kit for development (javac + java)

-  + What is Singleton?
+  + What is Singleton Pattern?
-  1. Singleton\
+  1. Singleton Pattern\
-  Singleton is
+  Singleton is a design pattern in which an application allocates memory for the first time (Static) and creates an instance in that memory when the application is started.